lostjared/libmx2/README.md

 * -DBUILD_STATIC_LIB=OFF - optionally compile library as a static library ON or OFF
 * -DOPENGL=ON optionally compile OpenGL support into the library either ON or OFF
 * -DMIXER=ON optionally compile audio support with SDL2_mixer either ON or OFF
+* -DVULKAN=ON optionally compile Vulkan support into the library ON  or OFF
+*
 ## Usage

 Include the `libmx2` headers in your project and link against the compiled library.